-Grants to meet rural communities' economic and housing needs.
+Grants to meet rural communities' housing and economic development needs.

-Nature of Program: Recent appropriations acts have provided funding for this program that is used to encourage new and innovative approaches to serving the housing and economic development needs of the nation's rural communities.
+Nature of Program: Recent appropriations acts have provided funding for this program, which is used to encourage new and innovative approaches to serving the housing and economic development needs of the nation's rural communities.

-Applicant Eligibility: State housing finance agencies, state economic development and/or federally recognized community development agencies, Indian tribes, local rural nonprofits, and community development corporations.
+Applicant Eligibility: Local rural nonprofit organizations, community development corporations, federally recognized Indian tribes, state housing finance agencies, and state economic development and/or community development agencies.

-Legal Authority: The "Rural Housing and Economic Development" heading in the Fiscal Years 1999, 2000, 2001, 2002, and 2003 appropriations acts.
+Legal Authority: The "Rural Housing and Economic Development" heading in the Fiscal Years 1999, 2000, 2001, 2002, 2003, 2004, and 2005 appropriations acts.